 Applying Your Bleach

-We used Brilliant Blondexx with 30 Vol, with a 1+2 mix.
-We got a creamy, oily white mix as below:
+Using Brilliant Blondexx you will get a creamy, oily white mix as below:

-Notice how we are being really generous with product and really saturating the hair.
-You need to do this.
+Be really generous with product and really saturate the hair.
+Smother it.

 Bleaching Hair Color Levels